xbox1994/etcd-cloudformation-template/README.md

 # etcd-cloudformation-template
+What is it: AWS CloudFormation template file

-AWS CloudFormation -> Create Stack -> Upload template file
+How to use: AWS CloudFormation -> Create Stack -> Upload template file

-Based On crewjam/etcd-aws
+Based on crewjam/etcd-aws.
+You can use etcdv3 and optional vpc in other branch.